VAuthenticator/vauthenticator/local-environment/readme.md

 In order to have all the needed infrastructure you can avail on the [docker-compose.yml](..%2Fdocker-compose.yml)`, while it is possible to instantiate a container to install a new tenant usable for local development using the command:

-> docker run -it mrflick72/vauthenticator-local-tenant-installer:tag
+> docker run --pull=always -it mrflick72/vauthenticator-local-tenant-installer:latest

 # local host config